Edinburgh-Genome-Foundry/Flametree/README.rst

    :target: https://travis-ci.org/Edinburgh-Genome-Foundry/Flametree
    :alt: Travis CI build status

-Flametree is a Python library providing a simple syntax for handling files and folders (no ``os.path.join``, ``os.listdir`` etc.), and works the same way for different file systems.
+Flametree is a Python library which provides a simple syntax for handling files and folders (no ``os.path.join``, ``os.listdir`` etc.), and works the same way for different file systems.

 Write a Flametree program to read/write files in disk folders, and your code will also be